 2. Focusing on Customer’s Needs

 According to a survey by Salesforce, 89% of business buyers and 72% of customers expect brands to understand their requirements.
-66% of customers will not hesitate to switch to another brand if treated as another number.

 Using information to assist users with product offerings in real-time based on their browsing history and past purchases.

-3. Constantly Looking to Improve with Surveys and Feedback Forms
+3. Constantly Improving Surveys and Feedback Forms

 And this is what the survey can look like (depending on what survey it is):